What Are The Top 6 Health Benefits of Ginger Tea?

 The great thing about ginger tea is how flexible it is.
 You can drink it:

-And don't be afraid to jazz it up!
+🍯 Jazz it up!
 Add a squeeze of lemon, a drizzle of honey, or even mix it with green tea for an extra antioxidant boost.
+Speaking of honey: Does Honey Make You Gain Weight?
+Everything You Need to Know →

 Conclusion